-Currently, we have two training tracks for fellows entering our Program: a traditional three year track for fellows interested in an academic research career, and a clinical track (2 year training program) for fellows interested in a career as a clinician-educator in Infectious Disease.
+Currently, we have two training tracks for fellows entering our Program: a traditional three year track for fellows interested in pursuing an academic research career, and a clinical track (2 year training program) for fellows interested in a career as a clinician-educator in Infectious Disease.

-Each site provides a very different patient population, which adds to the general experience of Infectious Disease Fellows in our program.
-Yale-New Haven Hospital (YNHH) is a 1,541 bed tertiary care facility that also functions as a community hospital to greater New Haven and southern Connecticut.
+Each site provides a very different patient population, broadening the experience of Infectious Disease Fellows in our program.
+Yale-New Haven Hospital (YNHH) is a 1,541 bed tertiary care facility that also functions as a community hospital for Greater New Haven and Southern Connecticut.
 It provides both an urban community and tertiary medical care experience, with strong emphasis on immunosuppressed populations (including granulocytopenic cancer patients, organ and bone marrow transplant patients, HIV/AIDS patients), critical care unit infections, and training in Clinical Microbiology.

 The VA Connecticut Health Care System (West Haven campus) is a 120 bed primary and tertiary care facility and provides a strong general infectious disease experience including patients with HIV infection, critical care unit infections, and ambulatory infectious disease problems (including ambulatory clinics in general infectious diseases issues, HIV, and hepatitis C).
 Reference laboratories for Tuberculosis and Virology and an outstanding Microbiology laboratory in the VA CT program provide added benefits.
 These three hospital sites experiences complement, rather than duplicate, the various educational experiences for Infectious Disease Fellows.
 Trainees are responsible for following an average number of 10- 20 patients at any one time while on the Infectious Disease Consultation Service at each of the three hospitals.
 These are not patients for whom the trainee has direct care responsibility; in all cases, the trainee serves as a consultant and is supervised by an attending physician.